Damrosch Park

 About the Location

-Damrosch Park is a 2.4-acre (0.97 ha) public space located at Amsterdam Avenue and West 62nd Street in the Lincoln Square neighborhood of Manhattan.
-The park is an integral part of the Lincoln Center for the Performing Arts complex, situated on the south side of the Metropolitan Opera House and west of the David H. Koch Theater.
+Tucked between Amsterdam Avenue and West 62nd Street in Manhattan's Lincoln Square neighborhood sits Damrosch Park, a 2.4-acre piece of urban tranquility.
+This compact space is nestled within the Lincoln Center for the Performing Arts complex, just south of the Metropolitan Opera House and west of the David H. Koch Theater.

 All Features & Facilities